 Baseball fans should try to catch a home game of the Hiroshima Toyo Carp at Mazda Stadium.

-The Carp have been in the central league since 1950 and clinched the championship for the past two years.
+The Carp have been in the central league since 1950 and have won the league championship nine times and the Japan championship three times.
 Their fans are known for their passion, and they have a large base of female fans, known as "Carp Joshi".

 With a population of just over 1.1 million people spread out over a 900 square kilometer area, Hiroshima City sprawls out from the bustling city center.
 Getting around is easy, thanks to the modern tram service called Hiroden.

 The streetcars have been a mainstay in Hiroshima since 1912, though the vehicles themselves have been updated to be more efficient and environmentally friendly.
 With around 300 trams in service, more than any other city in Japan, they make for a convenient and scenic way to see the city.